1fatalix1/arc19-minter/README.md

 Algorand Mass Arc19 Asset Minter

 ## Disclaimer
 * This tool is provided as is.
-It is your's responsibility to check everything before minting.
+It is your responsibility to check everything before minting.
 * I strongly suggest to mint initial test batch on testnet to make sure the tool is working properly.
 * The tool only works with Pinata and therefore uses `template-ipfs://{ipfscid:0:dag-pb:reserve:sha2-256}` ARC19 template that is compatibile with CID0 Pinata provides.